Back to www.qedcat.com

 Eleventh Hour − Ep 3: Kryptos (2006) IMDB ** A brilliant meteorologist uses the Fibonacci numbers to model climate change.
 Clip on Oliver Knill's page.

 Eureka (2006 → ) IMDB ** Quirky series about a town populated by brilliant scientists and their families.
-A bit of humorous maths around the edges: blackboards with PDEs, putting up a streetlight at the corner of Main and Archimedes, etc. The credits show some children working out ODEs and matrix eigenvalue problems.
+A statue of Archimedes is on Archimedes street at the town centre, Lake Archimedes is nearby.
+There's some humorous maths around the edges: blackboards with PDEs and a few very funny 1-liners.
+The credits show some children working out ODEs and matrix eigenvalue problems.

 $$$ Eureka − Ep 1.1: Pilot (2006) IMDB *** Kevin is an autistic child prodigy.
 He works on complicated equations, and given a calendar date he can tell the day of the week.
 In this episode he fills in the missing parts of an equation to help save time from unravelling.
 Plenty of equations and some pretty funny "geek" dialogue.